yalmip/yalmip.github.io/_posts/examples/2021-05-05-integratedpwa.md

 ---

-In this example, we will combine methods for expressing [if-statements](/modellingif) with built-in support for [integrating polynomial functions](/command/int).
+In this example, we will combine methods for expressing [if-else statements](/modellingif) with built-in support for [integrating polynomial functions](/command/int).

 ## Integrals of piecewise affine functions